#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

-The first thing to learn when planting vegetables, spring flowers, and other seeds is your planting zone.
-Every location in the U.S. and its territories is sorted into blocks by climate.
-Find your zone on the USDA plant hardiness zone map and learn when to plant seeds.
+The first thing you should know when planting veggies, spring flowers, and other seeds is your planting zone.
+Every location in the United States and its territories is sorted by climate.
+Find your zone on the USDA plant hardiness zone map and learn when to plant seeds and flower bulbs.

-Gardening in Your Growing Zone
+Gardening in Your Growing Zone: Pacific Mountain Desert

 The diverse topography of this area means planting times vary widely.
-Desert areas are in Zones 7-10, depending on location, and areas with more elevation are in chillier Zones 4–6.
-Both deserts and mountains are susceptible to extreme conditions, so consider indoor gardening as a strong supplement to growing outdoors when and where you can.
+Desert areas are in Zones 7 through 10, depending on location, and areas with more elevation are in chillier Zones 4–6.
+Both deserts and mountains are can have extreme conditions, so consider indoor gardening as a strong supplement to growing outdoors when and where you can.

-In the desert, native plants like succulents, cacti, and other hardy desert shrubs will grow outside with ease.
+In the desert, native plants like cacti, succulents, and hardy desert shrubs will grow outside with ease.
 Other beloved garden vegetables love the heat, like nightshades.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many spring flowers are sensitive to that much heat and sun, so research to find which varieties can handle the weather before planting outdoors.
+However, many flowers are sensitive to that much heat and sun, so research to find which varieties can handle the weather before planting outdoors.

-Colder regions in Zones 6–8 should wait a little longer to plant, and all these zones need to wait an additional month before planting seeds outdoors rather than indoors.
-Mountainous regions in Zones 3 to 5 will have the shortest growing season, with seed starters going in later in the spring.
-Although the weather may vary, wait until the frost has passed to give your seeds the best chance at a healthy and hearty life.
+Colder regions in Zones 6 to 8 should wait a little longer to plant, and all these zones need to wait an additional month before planting seeds outdoors rather than indoors.
+Mountainous regions in Zones 3–5 will have the shortest growing season, with seed starters going in later in the spring.
+Although the weather may vary, waiting until the frost is done for the season will give your seeds the best chance at a hearty and healthy life.

 Plant Seeds Outside With Direct Sow